jonathandeiven/TypeTest/README.md

 ###TypeTest
-This is a simple web application built using vanilla JavaScript that computes a user's average type speed.
+This is a simple web application built using JavaScript that computes a user's average type speed.

 ######[Click here to see the web app in action!](http://jonathandeiven.com/typetest)